THE SOCIETY FOR THE SCIENTIFIC STUDY OF SEXUALITY

 SECTION 5.
 NOTICE

-Notice of any special meeting of the Board of Directors shall be given at least ten (10) days previously.
+Notice of any special meeting of the Board of Directors shall be given at least ten (10) days in advance.

 SECTION 6.
 QUORUM

-A majority of the Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board provided that, if less than a majority of the Board members are present at said meeting, a majority of the Board members present may adjourn the meeting from time to time without further notice.
+A simple majority of the Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board.
+If less than a majority of the Board members are present, either in person, phone, electronically, or by proxy at said meeting, a majority of the Board members present may adjourn the meeting without further notice.

 SECTION 7.
 MANNER OF ACTING

-The act of the majority of the Board members present at a face-to-face or electronic meeting at which a quorum is present shall be the act of the Board members except where otherwise provided by law or by these bylaws.
-Any change to the Bylaws must be approved by two thirds of the Board members present (quorum) before being submitted to the membership for a vote.
+The act of the majority of the Board members present at a face-to-face or electronic meeting where a quorum is present shall be the act of the Board members except where otherwise provided by law or by these bylaws.
+Any change to the Bylaws must be approved by two-thirds (2/3) of the Board members present before being submitted to the membership for a vote.

 SECTION 8.
 PROXY

-If someone is unable to fulfill their duties serving on the Board of Directors the Nominating Committee shall be activated and make recommendations(s) to be sent to the Board of Directors.
-Any vacancy occurring in the Board of Directors shall be filled with approval of the Board of Directors.
+1. If someone is unable to fulfill their duties serving on the Board of Directors the Nominating Committee shall be activated and will make recommendations(s) of candidate(s) to the Board of Directors.
+Any vacancy occurring among the Board of Directors shall be filled with approval of the majority of Board of Directors.
 A Board member elected to fill a vacancy shall be elected for the unexpired term of the individual’s predecessor in office.

 SECTION 1.
 OFFICERS AND QUALIFICATIONS

-The officers of the Society shall be a President, President-elect, Past President, Treasurer, Secretary and other such officers and aides as may be elected in accordance with the provisions of this article.
-Any given person may hold only one office in the Society at a given time.
-Members of the Society in all membership categories, with the exception of student affiliates, honorary members, and sustaining members (except those honorary and sustaining members who meet criteria for membership), shall be eligible for election as officers of the Society or members of the Board of Directors.
-An employee of the Society shall not be eligible, while employed, to hold elective office in the Society.
+The officers of The Society shall be a President, President-elect, Treasurer, Secretary, Membership Chair, and other officers and aides as may be elected in accordance with the provisions of this article.
+Any given person may hold only one office in The Society at a given time.
+Members of The Society in all membership categories, with the exception of student affiliates and honorary members (except those honorary members who meet criteria for membership), shall be eligible for election as officers of The Society or members of the Board of Directors.
+An employee of The Society shall not be eligible, while employed, to hold elective office in The Society.

 SECTION 2.
 ELECTION AND TERMS OF OFFICE

-The Society officers shall be elected to serve as follows: the President shall serve a one (1) year term of office, after serving as President-elect for a one (1) year term and shall serve as Past President for a one (1) year term; the President-elect shall serve a one (1) year term; the Past President shall serve a one (1) year term; and the Treasurer and Secretary shall serve a two (2) year term, alternating the year of their election to office.
+The Society Officers shall be elected to serve as follows: the President shall serve a two (2) year term of office, after serving as President-elect for a two (2) year term; the President-elect shall serve a two (2) year term of office, then a (2) year term of office as President; the Treasurer, Secretary, and, Membership Chair shall serve a two (2) year term.
+The Secretary and Membership Chair will be elected in an alternate year, from the Treasurer.
 The officers shall take office during the regular Annual Meeting.
-Each officer shall hold office until his or her successor has been installed into office.
-Any officer may succeed himself or herself in office for an additional term if so nominated and elected by the membership.
+Each officer shall hold office until the successor has been installed into office.
+Any officer may succeed in office for an additional term if so nominated and elected by the membership.

 SECTION 3.
 REMOVAL

-- Officers and others volunteering for the Society shall operate in a professional manner.
+B. Officers and others volunteering for The Society shall operate in a professional manner.
 All members shall be respected and treated respectfully.
 All ideas shall be considered on their merits and value to the organization.
 Any action that demeans the dignity of another is prohibited and may result in the removal of that member from their position.